kjolley/BIGSdb_documentation/dbase_setup.rst

     in the configuration directory.
 See
     :ref:`default access <default_access>`.

+* default_embargo

+  * Overrides the value set in bigsdb.conf.
+This is the default embargo period that can be requested when submitting new isolate records.
+Values are in months and should be positive integers.

 * default_private_records

   * The default number of private isolate records that a user can upload.
 The